- Accelerated Resolution Therapy (ART)

 Recovery from grief and loss trauma is as varied and individual as each person who suffers.
 Grief and loss counseling is designed to help individuals process and heal from the trauma of grief and loss so that they can move forward with peace.
-Psychoeducation about the cycle of grief is provided and the therapist helps to navigate emotional vulnerability, daily functionality, and emotional impact of the loss they have experienced.
-Grief and loss counseling is for family members and individuals of all ages who have lost a family member or someone close to them including traumatic death, pregnancy loss, pediatric death, suicide, and many others types of loss.
+Psychoeducation about the cycle of grief is provided and the therapist helps to navigate emotional vulnerability, daily functionality, and the emotional impact of the loss they have experienced.
+Grief and loss counseling is for family members and individuals of all ages who have lost a family member or someone close to them including traumatic death, pregnancy loss, pediatric death, suicide, and many other types of loss.

 Therapist: Marie Ricks, LPC

 Group therapy is a meaningful way for people to come together under the leadership of a trained group therapist to work on improving their lives in one way or another.
 Some of the benefits of group therapy are: